kiboschool/tk-web-foundations/src/lessons/community-orientation.md

 </aside>

 You’re done with orientation and ready to begin class.
-Week 1 Lesson will be released on Monday, February 13.
+The Week 1 Lesson will be released on Monday, February 13.

 ---